-The ruling Revolutionary Council of Iran has been troubled by regional revolts principally in Kurdistan and Azerbaijan provinces.
+Background: The ruling Revolutionary Council of Iran has been troubled by regional revolts principally in Kurdistan and Azerbaijan provinces.
 A Kurdish ceasefire was called while autonomy talks began with the Khomeini government, but the head of the Central Committee of the Kurdish Democratic Party, Abolraham Ghassemlou, announced on Thursday (13 December) that the talks had broken down after just one session.

 The Kurdish leaders met on Thursday (13 December) in the Kurdish capital of Mahabad to discuss the failure of the talks, following the Government delegations's objections to the presence of two members of the Kurdish Marxist People's Fedayeen, and one representative of the Komela, the Kurdish Communist Party.

 Central Committee Chief Ghassemlou like the others was reportedly keen to find a solution.

 But there was anxiety about the possibility of a break-down of the ceasefire.